syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 {screen shot of Web Installer setup from the downloads page}

-2. You can provide the email ID and password registered with Syncfusion for unlocking the Essential Studio Web Installer setup and your license will be configured.
+I> You can provide the email ID and password registered with Syncfusion for unlocking the Essential Studio Web Installer setup and your license will be configured.

 ## Offline Installer